Is mindfulness in today’s hectic world, boring, impossible or critical?

 The boring perception

-For many of those unsuspecting souls tip-toeing on the train as they hold on tightly to their fellow commuters mindfulness is the last thing they have time for because:
+For many of those tip-toeing on the train, mindfulness is the last thing they have time for because:

-Life doesn’t feel quite like the ‘ball’ I imagined it to be when I was so desperate to grow up so how is sitting in a chair for twenty minutes twice each day going to turn it into one now?
+– Life doesn’t feel quite like the ‘ball’ I imagined it to be when I was so desperate to grow up.
+How is sitting in a chair for twenty minutes twice each day going to turn it into one now?

-Most meditators I know look, act and sound boring.
+– Most meditators seem to look, act and sound boring.

-Life is for enjoying, for growing, for creating so how do I do that by sitting still focusing on my breath?
+– Life is for enjoying, for growing, for creating.
+How do I do that by sitting still focusing on my breath?

-Surely life is too short already to sit still for 40 minutes each day focusing on breathing when I already spend up to 12 hours sitting behind a desk and another 7 sleeping.
+Surely life is too short already, to sit still for 40 minutes each day focusing on breathing.
+I already spend up to 12 hours sitting behind a desk and another 7 sleeping.

-The next speaker was full of zest and energy who charged into getting the audience to do two exercises which felt far too rushed and of little significance, value and meaning to those of us who had paid hundreds of pounds to indulge her.
+The next speaker was full of zest and energy.
+She charged into getting the audience to do two exercises.
+Both felt far too rushed and of little significance, value and meaning.

 Was he bored already too?